Caesar's Comet: On Roman coinage

 Tracing the coinage from 44 BC through the developing rule of Augustus reveals the changing relationship of Julius Caesar to the Sidus Iulium.
 Robert Gurval notes that the shifting status of Caesar's Comet in the coinage follows a definite pattern.
 Representations of the deified Julius Caesar as a star appeared relatively quickly, occurring within several years of his death.
-About twenty years passed, however, before the star completed its transformation into a comet.
+About 30 years passed, however, before the star completed its transformation into a comet.
 Starting in 44 BC, a money maker named P. Sepullius Macer created coins with the front displaying Julius Caesar crowned with a wreath and a star behind his head.
 On the back, Venus, the patron goddess of the Julian family, holds a starred scepter.
-Gurval maintains that this coin was minted about the time of Caesar's assassination and thus probably would not have originally referred to his deification.
+Gurval maintains that the coin was minted about the time of Caesar's assassination and thus probably would not have originally referred to his deification.
 As it circulated, however, it would have brought that idea to mind because of Caesar's new cult.
-Kenneth Scott's older work The Sidus Iulium and the Apotheosis of Caesar contests this by assuming that the comet did indeed spark this series because of similarity to other coins he produced.
-A series of Roman aurei and denarii minted after this cult began show Mark Antony and a star, which most likely represents his position as Caesar's priest.
-In later coins likely originating near the end of Octavian's war with Sextus Pompey, the star supplants Caesar's name and face entirely, clearly representing his divinity.
+Kenneth Scott's older work The Sidus Iulium and the Apotheosis of Caesar contests that by assuming that the comet indeed sparked the series because of similarity to other coins that he produced.
+A series of Roman aurei and denarii minted after this cult began to show Mark Antony and a star, which most likely represents his position as Caesar's priest.
+In later coins, likely originating near the end of Octavian's war with Sextus Pompey, the star supplants Caesar's name and face entirely, clearly representing his divinity.

-One of the clearest and earliest correlations of Caesar to a comet occurred during the Secular Games of 17 BC when money maker M. Sanquinius fashioned coins whose reverse sports a comet over the head of a wreathed man whom classicists and numismatists speculate is either a youthful Caesar, the Genius of the Secular Games, the Julian family, or Aeneas' son Iulus.
-These coins strengthened the link between Julius Caesar and Augustus since Augustus associated himself with the Julians.
+One of the clearest and earliest correlations of Caesar to a comet occurred during the Secular Games of 17 BC, when the money maker M. Sanquinius fashioned coins whose reverse sports a comet over the head of a wreathed man whom classicists and numismatists speculate is either a youthful Caesar, the Genius of the Secular Games, the Julian family, or Aeneas' son Iulus.
+Those coins strengthened the link between Julius Caesar and Augustus since Augustus associated himself with the Julians.
 Another set of Spanish coins displays an eight-rayed comet with the words DIVVS IVLIV, meaning dīvus Iūlius, 'Divine Julius'.